About swissethics

 • Prof. Dr. Christoph Beglinger of EKNZ

-• Prof. Dr. Christian Seiler of the EC Bern
+• Prof. Dr. Martin Fey of the EC Bern

 • Dr. Giovan Maria Zanini of the EC Ticino